vaersaagod/dospaces/README.md

         composer require vaersaagod/dospaces

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for "DigitalOcean Spaces Volume".
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for "DigitalOcean Filesystem".

+## Upgrading from Craft 3.x

+A migration will automatically be run on installation to upgrade the old Volume type to the new Filesystem type.

 ## Usage

-To create a new asset volume for your Spaces bucket, go to Settings → Assets, create a new volume, and set the Volume Type setting to “DigitalOcean Spaces”.
+To create a new asset filesystem for your Spaces bucket, go to Settings → Filesystems, create a new filesystem, and set the Filesystem Type setting to “DigitalOcean Spaces”.
-When configuring your volume, make sure you use env-variables, since some of the settings contain secrets that should not be exposed through your project config.
+When configuring your filesystem, make sure you use env-variables, since some of the settings contain secrets that should not be exposed through your project config.
 [Read the following docs](https://craftcms.com/docs/4.x/config/#environmental-configuration), and create variables as needed.